Dodger23/Movies-data-analysis/README.md

 ![tags-wordcloud](https://raw.githubusercontent.com/Dodger23/The-movie-project/develop/images/tags-wordcloud.png)

-So we finally have our movie, it'll be an atmospheric, no dialogue, dystopian, harsh, disturbing and bleak gritty movie involve a story of creaetivity and imagination that happens or involves "England"
+# So we finally have our movie, it'll be an atmospheric, no dialogue, dystopian, harsh, disturbing and bleak gritty movie involve a story of creaetivity and imagination that happens or involves "England"

-Hmmm, Not very much the expected.... but I guess the internet has a very weird taste
+## Hmmm, Not very much the expected.... but I guess the internet has a very weird taste

-We made it, We have our movie, we will be millionaires ....
+just kidding,, I know the data is small and not updated, but the important thing is We made it, We have our movie, we will be millionaires ....
 The only problem is we need money first to produce the movie :D